 The origins of life are unknown.
 Did it spontaneously arise from hydrothermal vents, or when lightning struck a pool of sludge?
 How did all the necessary ingredients happen to be in the right place at the right time?
 Is the emergence of life on Earth inevitable?
 Or did meteorites bring in some of the necessary ingredients?

 About 10 years ago, scientists at NASA and elsewhere used cutting-edge techniques to look at meteorites and find definitive evidence of several molecules considered prebiotic, including the purine nucleobases guanine and adenine that are part of DNA.
 While the scientists didn’t find everything needed to encode genetic information, the discovery established that there was active organic chemistry happening on asteroids.

-Now, Yasuhiro Oba (Hokkaido University, Japan) and colleagues have analyzed three meteorites and found something new: In addition to the previously detected purine nucleobases, they discovered the “missing” pyrimidine nucleobases (cytosine, uracil, and thymine) that make up the rest of the DNA/RNA alphabet.
+Now, Yasuhiro Oba (Hokkaido University, Japan) and colleagues have analyzed three meteorites and found something new: In addition to the previously detected purine nucleobases as well as uracil, they discovered the “missing” pyrimidine nucleobases (cytosine and thymine) that make up the rest of the DNA/RNA alphabet.